Skip to Main Content

 Page numbers may not be available for an online dictionary or encyclopedia entry.
 Here are some options if you have no page numbers and you are quoting directly:

 Count the paragraphs, and use that number where you'd normally put the page number.
 Put the word "para." in front of it.
-Example: (Smith, 2012, para.
-3).
-This example refers to the third paragraph in the entry.
+Example: (Bermúdez & Cahen, 2024, para.
+5).
+This example refers to the fifth paragraph in the entry.

 If the entry has section headings, you can use those.
 Encyclopedia entries often have section headings.
 Enter the section heading name, followed by the word "section" and then the number of the paragraph within that section.
-Example: (Smith, 2012, Climate section, para.
-2).
-This example refers to the second paragraph under the Climate section of the entry.
+Example: (The Canadian Encyclopedia, 2021, Mumilaaq Qaqqaq section, para.
+1).
+This example refers to the first paragraph under the Mumilaaq Qaqqaq section of the entry.

 Formatting